roman-milk/roman-milk.github.io/stephanie-anne.md

  "Easy baby, nice and easy, slow and gentle until I warm up."

  I slid slowly into her and felt her anal walls grip my cock like a tight fist.
 "That feels so good" she moaned, "A little harder honey and just a little faster.
 God honey, you feel so hard.
 Fuck me honey, fuck me."
-Report_Story #2